Why Does Ebola Keep Spreading In Congo? Here's A Major Clue

 For Germain the takeaway was clear: "To change someone's behavior is not [a matter of] one day or two days — you need time."

-He had been visiting weekly – but from that point on he assigned two people from his organization to keep watch at the clinic all day every day.
-And he's done the same thing for the 11 other facilities working with International Medical Corps.
+He had been visiting weekly — but from that point on he assigned two people from his organization to keep watch at the clinic all day every day.
+And he has done the same thing for the 11 other facilities working with International Medical Corps.

-Officials are optimistic the watchdogging will work because of the success of similar efforts in a town called Beni – about 40 miles from Katwa.
-Last autumn Beni was the epicenter of the outbreak – with the number of cases ultimately topping 200.
-But over the last three weeks the caseload there has dropped to nearly zero.
+Officials are optimistic the watchdogging will work because of the success of similar efforts in a town called Beni — about 40 miles from Katwa.
+Last autumn, Beni was the epicenter of the outbreak, with the number of cases ultimately topping 200.
+But over the last three weeks, the caseload there has dropped to nearly zero.

 Yao, of the World Health Organization, says improving infection control in Beni's health clinics played a big role in the change.
 Still, Yao notes, "it took us more than two months to reach these results."

-Laurent Sabard, health coordinator with International Committee of the Red Cross, which has been working with health facilities in Beni, says they can't afford to let up anytime soon.
+Laurent Sabard, health coordinator with the International Committee of the Red Cross, which has been working with health facilities in Beni, says they can't afford to let up anytime soon.

 "We have to continually follow up," he says.
 If only to ensure they don't run out of supplies.
-The thermometers given out by the Red Cross are a thermoflash type that lets you take someone's temperature with touching them, notes Sabard.
-"But they have to change the battery regularly – so we have to provide them with batteries regularly."
+The thermometers given out by the Red Cross are a thermoflash type that lets you take someone's temperature with touching the person, notes Sabard.
+"But they have to change the battery regularly — so we have to provide them with batteries regularly."

 Adding to the difficulty is the insecurity of the area, where multiple armed groups frequently clash with government forces.